Haspamelodica/Charon/README.md

 This happens if the exercise side tries to connect to the student-side socket before the student side has finished opening it.

-On Linux, switching from sockets to named pipes resolves this issue because for pipes it doesn't matter whether the reading or writing end opens a pipe first.
+On Linux, switching from sockets to named pipes (see troubleshooting step above) resolves this issue because for pipes it doesn't matter whether the reading or writing end opens a pipe first.

 Alternatively, in the launch group, set the post launch action of the student side